 Notably, you won't need to get a learner's license, so you can skip the 50 hours of practice driving that those under 18 require.
 Still, we recommend taking plenty of time to practice driving with an experienced driver so you can nail your driving test the first time.

-If you are over 18 and have had a graduated or adult license in another state, just fill out a driver’s license application for the state of Florida.
+If you are over 18 and have had a graduated or adult license in another state, fill out a driver’s license application for Florida.
 Applications must be in person and you must pass a vision test.
 You’ll also need proof of your identity, Social Security number, and residence to receive your Florida driver’s license.

-Ready to Move Forward with Getting Your Florida Driver’s License?
+Ready to Apply for Your Florida Driver’s License?

-No one offers a more convenient, simple way to handle your driver’s education than iDriveSafely.com.
+Now that you know how to apply for your Florida driver's license, no matter your age, start the process with IDriveSafely.com.
 We offer all of the Florida driver’s education courses you need.
 Get started today with online classes you can complete at your convenience from your home computer or smartphone.